Stefanuk12/Pterodactyl/eggs/README.md

 # [BOIII](games/egg-boiii.json)

+## Stats

+- Each server roughly takes up 3-4 GiB of disk space, if slimmed correctly
+- Each server takes up roughly 2-4 GiB of memory usage
+- CPU usage is rougly between 40% and 100%

 ## Server Config

 This is the configuration file the server will use.
 Make sure this file is within the `zone` folder.